Dominican Republic Citizenship by Descent (Through Parents)

 How to get Dominican Republic citizenship by parents?

 If you were born abroad to a Dominican mother or father, you qualify for citizenship by descent.
 We register your birth in the DR and obtain your Dominican birth certificate, enabling your cédula and passport.
+Our service starts at US$495 for cases with complete documentation.

 Do I qualify for Dominican citizenship through parents?

 Yes, if at least one parent is Dominican.
 If a parent is deceased or documents are missing, we can usually retrieve Dominican records to complete your case.
+The Transcription Department understands that estrangement and lack of parental contact are common situations, and they review each case on its merits.
+We'll work with you to gather the documentation you can provide.

 How to get Dominican citizenship?